BertrandTcheuffa/SQL_World_Layoffs_Data_Analysis/README.md

 ## SQL Data Cleaning & Exploratory Data Analysis Project

-This project analyzes **global technology layoffs between 2020 and 2023** using SQL.
+This project analyzes **global layoffs evolution between 2020 and 2023** using SQL.
-It demonstrates the **complete workflow of a data analyst**, from raw data preparation to analytical insight generation.
+It demonstrates the **complete workflow of a data analyst / data scientist**, from raw data preparation to analytical insight generation.

 The objective of this project was to: